-- 4. Drive curriculum towards systematic embedding of sustainability.
-Exploit funding opportunities to reduce the carbon footprint of the College estate to achieve net zero by 2030.
-Develop student knowledge to ensure they are embedding sustainability into their work practices, utilising bespoke tools developed for Land-based industries and reviewing curriculum and specifications to ensure sustainability is part of the fabric of delivery.
-Access funding through LSIF, Salix and other sources to enable a more sustainable estate and access cutting edge technology to reduce the carbon footprint of agriculture, sharing this practice with staff students and stakeholders.
-Economy Students & Future July 2025 5.
-Review the Higher education offer ensuring this is fit for purpose (L4 and above academic qualifications and Higher Level Apprenticeships) Reviewing the curriculum in preparation for the lifelong learning entitlement launching in 2025, developing higher technical qualifications and more flexible modes of study to ensure greater access to skills development as and when employees require them.
-This activity will address the need for more bite-size and modular provision aligned to key competencies as identified within the LSIP Economy & Students Sept 2025 6.
-Use partners to support and upskill staff to ensure our students are upskilling on cutting-edge, industry relevant technology A refreshed digital strategy which identifies emerging technologies within curriculum specialisms and provides a roadmap to upskilling staff, students and stakeholders to ensure they are at the forefront of technologic advances within their field.
-Economy & Students July 2025
+2. Develop a viable offer at level 3 or within reformed level 2 curriculum for students not accessing a T level pathway (for 2026 implementation) Ensuring the students currently on smaller level 3 vocational and technical education courses, who will not transfer to T levels still have a viable route into work or higher levels of study in their chosen specialist areas.
+Alternative routes to provide access to occupations/skills shortages prioritised within the LSIP.
+Economy & Students Sept 2026 3.
+Drive curriculum towards systematic embedding of sustainability and exploit funding opportunities to reduce the carbon footprint of the College estate to achieve net zero by 2030 Embed sustainability into work practices, utilising bespoke tools developed for Land-based industries and reviewing curriculum and specifications to ensure sustainability is part of the fabric of delivery.
+Access funding to enable a more sustainable estate and access cutting edge technology to reduce the carbon footprint of agriculture, sharing this practice with staff students and stakeholders.
+Economy & Students Jul 2026 4.
+Review the Higher education offer ensuring this is fit for purpose (L4 and above academic qualifications and Higher Level Apprenticeships) Review the curriculum in preparation for the lifelong learning entitlement launching in 2026, developing higher technical qualifications and more flexible modes of study to ensure greater access to skills development as and when employees require them.
+This activity will address the need for more bite-size and modular provision aligned to key competencies as identified within the LSIP.
+Economy & Students Sept 2026 5.
+Support and upskill staff to ensure our students are developing cutting- edge, industry relevant digital skills A refreshed digital strategy which identifies emerging technologies within curriculum specialisms and provides a roadmap to upskilling staff, students and stakeholders to ensure they are at the forefront of technologic advances within their field.
+Economy & Students Jul 2026